-Many people with lipoedema find it difficult and embarrassing to discuss their symptoms with their doctor, but getting diagnosed as early as possible is important so that the doctor and patient can work together to prevent the symptoms getting any worse.
+Many people with lipoedema find it difficult and embarrassing to discuss their symptoms with their doctor, but as Lipoedema is often a progressive condition it is important to obtain an early diagnoses so GPs and patients can work together to prevent symptoms getting any worse.

-Lack of knowledge about lipoedema throughout the medical profession means that the symptoms are often mistaken for lymphoedema or obesity and if left undiagnosed it is possible that lipoedema can develop into lipo-lymphoedema.
+Symptoms are often mis-diagnosed for lymphoedema or obesity and if left undiagnosed lipoedema can develop into lipo-lymphoedema.

-A number of factors are taken into consideration when making a formal diagnosis of Lipoedema:
+A number of factors are taken into consideration when making a diagnosis of Lipoedema: